Webster's Unabridged Dictionary - Letter F - Page 48

 Foraminated (a.)
 Having small opening, or foramina.

 Foraminifer (n.)
+(Zool.)
 One of the foraminifera.

 Foraminifera (n. pl.)
+(Zool.)
 An extensive order of rhizopods which generally have a chambered calcareous shell formed by several united zooids.
 Many of them have perforated walls, whence the name.
 Some species are covered with sand.
 See Rhizophoda.

 Foraminiferous (a.)
 Having small openings, or foramina.